 Modulated tracking bands on test record.
-On higher modulated bands mistracking can be
+On higher modulated bands mistracking can be channels the bias is too high or the trackability limit of the cartridge has been reached.

 2. If mistracking is apparent, increase or decrease bias until minimum mistracking is found.